yamert89/ESN/src/main/webapp/resources/libs/ckeditor/plugins/wsc/README.md

 This plugin brings Web Spell Checker (WSC) into CKEditor.

-WSC is "installation-less", using the web-services of [WebSpellChecker.net](http://www.webspellchecker.net/).
+WSC is "installation-less", using the web-esn.services of [WebSpellChecker.net](http://www.webspellchecker.net/).
 It's an out of the box solution.

 Installation
 ------------